Line Engaged

-Line Engaged is a 1935 British, black-and-white, thriller directed by Bernard Mainwaring and starring Bramwell Fletcher, Jane Baxter and Arthur Wontner.
-It was produced by British Lion Film Corporation.
+Line Engaged is a 1935 British black-and-white thriller film directed by Bernard Mainwaring and starring Bramwell Fletcher, Jane Baxter and Arthur Wontner.
+It was written by Mainwaring based on the 1934 play by Jack Celestin and Jack De Leon, and was produced by British Lion Film Corporation.

 Plot

-Eva Rutland (played by Jane Baxter), the wife of caddish Gordon (Leslie Perrins), is in love with David Morland (Bramwell Fletcher), a successful novelist.
-David's father, an Inspector (Arthur Wontner) gives his son a cast iron murder plot.
+Eva Rutland, the wife of caddish Gordon, is in love with David Morley, a successful novelist.
+David's father, a Police Inspector, gives his son a cast iron murder plot.
 Later, when Gordon is shot, it seems David has fulfilled his father's hypothetical musings.